boi1216/BedWarsUltimate/README.md

 # BedWars - PocketMine Plugin
 Ultimate BedWars plugin for PocketMine
+**Warning:** DO NOT TRUST OTHER PEOPLE SELLING FIXED VERSION OF THIS PLUGIN AS THEIR OWN, I AM ORIGINAL AUTHOR.
+This plugin was originally designed for Hyperlands, but as it got leaked I decided to make it public.

 ![Image from game](https://i.imgur.com/X9zSs1u.png)</br>
 Please note that this plugin is not ready for being used on production servers as it's still in development.
 I'm not aware of any damage caused to your server by this plugin.